Service fulfillment: Subscriber expectations

-Keeping up with increasing subscriber expectations in today's market is not the exclusive domain of service assurance.
-Service fulfillment plays a critical role as well in ensuring a "first time right" customer experience.
+In addition to service assurance, service fulfillment also plays a role in managing increasing subscriber expectations and customer experience.

 Customer satisfaction in the telecommunications industry stems from adequate service provisioning, value for money, loyalty and relationship management.
 An efficient service fulfillment platform automates service order processing to gain speed via flow-through capabilities and to reduce the service order fallout that results from manual processes.
 This is being recognized by CSPs as they increasingly look to their suppliers for help in achieving higher levels of automation.

 Vendors

 Notable global service fulfillment vendors include Netcracker Technology, Comarch, Cisco, Telcordia (now part of Ericsson), TIBCO, Alcatel-Lucent (now part of Nokia), Amdocs, Oracle, Comptel (now part of Nokia), HP, Tecnotree, Arkipelago and Ericsson.